OishyS11/OishyS11.github.io/README.md

 # Hi, I'm Oishy Saha! 👋

 ## 🔬 About Me
 I am a PhD student in the Department of Electrical and Computer Engineering at the University of Maryland, College Park.
-My research interests lie in **machine learning, embedded systems, and signal processing**, with a focus on developing efficient and scalable solutions for real-world problems.
+My research interests lie in **machine learning, embedded systems, and signal processing**, focusing on developing efficient and scalable solutions for real-world problems.

 ## 🚀 Research Interests
 - Machine Learning & AI